xilix/OrganicBG/README.md

         },
         {
           // It will move less than 3 pixels per loop in
           // a random direction.
 The speed will randomly be changed
-          // every loop with a probability of 1-P = 2%
+          // throug time.
+The probablitiy that his happens at least
+          // once in 1 second is P
           "behaviour": "randomMovment",
-          "P": 0.98, "v": 3
+          "P": 0.8, "v": 3
         }
       ],
       "img": {